 This advisory group is made up of both local authorities and private sector representatives:

 - Kyle Balderston, Auckland Council

 - David Phizacklea, Bay of Plenty Regional Council

 - Anita Vanstone, Queenstown-Lakes District Council

 - Zoltan Moricz, CBRE

 - Stuart Shepherd, Sapere Consulting.

-The advisory group is made up of of local authority members, technical experts, property sector experts and specialist consultants.
+This advisory group is made up of local authority members, technical experts, property sector experts and specialist consultants:

 - Mario Fernandez, Auckland Council

 - Peter Crawford, Palmerston North City Council